tseitz/rekordbox-smart-playlist/README.md

 - Pioneer DJ for creating Rekordbox
 - The DJ community for inspiration and feedback

-## 🐛 Troubleshooting
+## 📞 Support

-### Common Issues

-1. **Database Connection Errors**
-   - Ensure Rekordbox is closed before running the tool
-   - Check that sqlcipher3 is properly installed
-   - Verify Pioneer directories exist in configuration

-2. **Permission Errors**
-   - Ensure write permissions to backup directory
-   - Check collection path permissions

-3. **Tag Not Found Errors**
-   - Verify tag names match exactly (case-sensitive)
-   - Check that tags exist in your Rekordbox database

-### Getting Help

-- Check the `--help` option for any command
+If you encounter issues:

+1. Check the troubleshooting section above
+2. Use `--help` for command-specific help
-- Enable verbose logging with `--verbose`
+3. Enable `--verbose` logging for detailed output
-- Use `--dry-run` to preview changes
+4. Use `--dry-run` to preview changes safely
-- Check log files for detailed error information

-For more help, please open an issue on GitHub.
+5. Open an issue on GitHub with detailed error information